Hendrix-CS/csci151/index.md

 | 4       | 6                | 12               | None          | 12             |

 If a project receives less than Level 2 Complete, a student may submit a revised version of the project after an office hours meeting with the instructor to discuss how the project should be improved.
+All project revisions must be submitted by Tuesday, December 17 at 5 pm.

 ## <a name="attendance">Attendance</a>